Use a plugin

 cp .env.example .env

-Check the to learn more about the available environment variables.
+Check the plugin server configuration to learn more about the available environment variables.

 4. Start the plugin server